celo-org/celo-monorepo/packages/docs/getting-started/baklava-testnet.md

 # Baklava Beta Network

-The Baklava Beta Network is the second Celo test network after [Alfajores testnet](alfajores-network.md).
+The Baklava Beta Network is the second Celo test network after **Alfajores testnet**.
 It is a demonstration of the current Celo codebase.
 You can use it to participate in the [The Great Celo Stake Off](https://forum.celo.org/t/the-great-celo-stake-off-the-details/136/2).

 You have some instructions about running the network by operating a [full node](running-a-full-node.md) or a [validator](running-a-validator.md) on your machine \(or on a cloud or hosting provider\).